mertyildiran/Plexus/README.md

 Reading this paper requires basic knowledge of Computer Science and Neuroscience.

+You can directly skip to [Application](https://github.com/mertyildiran/Plexus#application) part if you are not willing to understand the mathematical and algorithmic background.

 ## Basics

 Plexus Network has only two classes; **Network** and **Neuron**.
 In a Plexus Network, there are many instances of Neuron class but there is only one instance of Network class.